GarvMittal04/Frontend-intern-application-garv-mittal/README.md

 🧠 Assumptions

-The application is optimized for desktop screens as per the assignment requirements
+- The application is optimized for desktop screens as per the assignment requirements

-Exact spacing, typography, and colors were matched using the Figma specifications
+- Exact spacing, typography, and colors were matched using the Figma specifications

-No backend or API integration was required for this assignment
+- No backend or API integration was required for this assignment

 ⏱ Time Spent

-Figma analysis and layout planning: 1 hour
+- Figma analysis and layout planning: 1 hour

-UI development and styling: 4 hours
+- UI development and styling: 4 hours

-Refinement and interaction handling: 1 hour
+- Refinement and interaction handling: 1 hour

-Total Time: ~6 hours

 🚀 Deployment

-The application is deployed using Vercel to ensure fast and reliable hosting.
+- The application is deployed using Vercel to ensure fast and reliable hosting.